caloon/AppReviewKit/README.md

 # AppReviewKit

-During the past years I realized that "traditional" prompts for rating apps do no longer work.
-App users are used to these prompts and close them immediately.
-I believe this solution is better than generic UIAlert prompts because they do not interrupt the user's experience, instead the user him/herself decides to rate the app (pull instead of push).
+During the past years I realized that "traditional" prompts (e.g. Appirater) for rating apps do no longer work.
+The "conversion rates" for these methods are nowadayy nearly at nil.

+The following is my alternate solution.
+It is a subclass of UIView which can basically be put anywhere in your app (e.g. on top of the App Settings).
+I believe this solution is better, because it does not interrupt the user's experience, instead the user him/herself decides to give feedback (pull instead of push).

 ![alt tag](http://s14.postimg.org/o2y1jl3sx/App_Review_Kit_Actions_Sketch.png)

-This project is a part of my soon to be released online courses on http://appstoreboosting.teachable.com/courses/app-store-reviews.
-The course will be for free.
+This project is a part of my soon to be released online courses on App Store Optimization and Online Marketing for developers.
+(The part on app ratings will be free: http://appstoreboosting.teachable.com/courses/app-store-reviews.)
 You can already enroll, please note though that I am still working on the content.
-If you enroll the course, you will be notified via email as soon as it is ready.
+If you enroll the course, you will be notified via email as soon as it's ready.

 ## Usage

 #### Install
-- Copy the AppReviewKit.swift file into your project
+- Copy the AppReviewKit.swift, Localizable.strings and Image files into your project
+- Drop in the ReviewView anywhere in your app (please note - it requires about 100pt in height)
-- Set the ReviewViewDelegate
+- Set the ReviewViewDelegate and implement the delegate methods
+- All set!

 #### Customization
 ##### Styles